Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Motivation for Comparing Causal Mediation Effects

-Another example exists in the well-developed literature on party cues in American politics, which includes a wealth of experimental studies that investigate party cue effects on voter attitudes and behavior.\footnote{Party cues are public signals from political parties that associate a party with particular candidates or policy positions, thereby affecting the attractiveness of those candidates or positions for voters who have partisan orientations.} As this literature has highlighted, not all party cues are made equal; instead, there are various types of party cues, with empirical evidence suggesting that some work more forcefully than others.
-For instance, there is some experimental evidence that out-party cues may, in fact, be more influential than in-party cues \citep{aaroe2012, arceneauxkolodny2009, slothuusdevreese2010, gorenetal2009, nicholson2012}.
-Yet while there is evidence on the relative magnitudes of these two types of cues, the reasons or precise mechanisms by which out-party cue effects exceed those of in-party cues have been theorized but not tested in a disciplined manner.
-Doing so would involve a rigorous method for comparing the mechanisms underlying each set of party cues.
+Another example exists in the literature on party cues in American politics, which includes a wealth of experimental studies that investigate party cue effects on voter attitudes and behavior \citep[e.g.][]{kam2005toes, arceneaux2008can}.\footnote{Party cues are public signals from political parties that associate a party with particular candidates or policy positions, thereby affecting the attractiveness of those candidates or positions for voters who have partisan orientations.} As these studies have highlighted, there are various types of party cues, and there is some experimental evidence that out-party cues may, in fact, be more influential than in-party cues \citep{aaroe2012, arceneauxkolodny2009, slothuusdevreese2010, gorenetal2009, nicholson2012}.
+There may be various mechanisms by which out-party cue effects can exceed those of in-party cues---for instance, the possibility that out-party cues elicit stronger emotional reactions than in-party cues, or the possibility that out-party cues may actually be more informative than in-party cues.
+Such possibilities could be tested by rigorously comparing the mechanisms underlying each set of party cues.